In This Case: Postural Orthostatic Tachycardia Syndrome (POTS)

 Some non-pharmacologic treatments were recommended: physical therapy, salt tablets.
 Physical therapy was difficult due to deconditioning and low blood pressure which limited this modality.

 Because of persistence of abdominal pain, referral was made to gastroenterology.
 Additional tests: Endoscopy and Ph probe were normal.
 Patient was prescribed dicyclomine (Bentyl), and omeprazole.
 The omeprazole didn’t give any relief of GI symptoms, and initially dicyclomine at 10 mg. was no help.

-Adolescent Medicine Referral suggested amitriptyline for the abdominal pain, but not much improvement.
-When this was changed to the brand name Elavil (amitriptyline) at a higher dose (35 mg.), the abdominal pain was markedly resolved.
+Adolescent Medicine Referral suggested amitriptyline (Elavil), 20 mg. for the abdominal pain, but not much improvement.
+When this was increased to a higher dose (35 mg.), the abdominal pain subsided somewhat.
+An additional increase of the dose to 50 mg. has helped remarkably.
 Again, the patient dubs these her “life savers.”

 The presentation and course of this adolescent female with POTS is likely typical, as it is a complex disorder with symptoms which require expertise from many disciplines of medicine, as many syndromes do.
 This girl presented with multiple symptoms, and faced the skepticism that many women experience when their symptoms don’t fit a particular known diagnostic pattern.
 As many women have experienced, when symptoms aren’t standard, a diagnosis of anxiety or other psychologic spectrum is often assumed, and, indeed, counseling was recommended for this patient, but wasn’t particularly helpful